Concussion’s Effects Can Spread to the Classroom

 To help your child deal with the mental and emotional effects of a concussion, talk

-with your child’s provider and teachers about adequate recovery time.
-Your child may
+with your child’s healthcare provider and teachers about adequate recovery time.
+Your

-need a gradual transition back to full-time schoolwork.
-Here are some strategies that
+child may need a gradual transition back to full-time schoolwork.
+Here are some strategies

 Allow your child to take frequent breaks during the school day if headaches persist.